UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 3: Module Commands II
 * There is also the `module switch <modulefile1> <modulefile2>`, which unloads one modulefile (modulefile1) and loads another (modulefile2).
-* On Spartan there is also the lmod-specific `module spider <modulename`, which traverses through the system for modules not available for the user to load.
+* On Spartan there is also the lmod-specific `module spider <modulename`, which traverses through the system for all modules and provides a description.
 -- *Slide End* --

 -- *Slide* --